matchwood/acid-world/README.md

 ## Acid-world
 [acid-state](https://github.com/acid-state/acid-state) is a great package, but it misses some useful features.
-Acid-world is a further exploration of the design space in the direction of greater flexibility and usability -(ie a 'world' of different acid 'states').
+Acid-world is a further exploration of the design space in the direction of greater flexibility and usability (it is like a 'world' of different acid 'states').
+In particular, acid-world takes advantage of the development of type level programming in Haskell in the last few years: most of the code in this package was simply impossible when acid-state was released.

 Like acid-state, the main persistence model used in acid-world is event logging combined with checkpoints.
 This package is currently at the proof of concept stage, and is not suitable for use in production.

 ### Features vs acid-state

 #### Multiple state segments
-Rather than providing a `StateT s` environment with `s` defined as a single root type, acid-world allows you to work with multiple different types.
+Rather than providing a `State s` style environment with `s` defined as a single root type, acid-world allows you to work with multiple different types.
 This is achieved using type level lists and type level strings.
 Each type you want to use in your state is simply declared as a `Segment`, eg

     instance Segment "Users" where
-      type SegementS "Users" = HashMap Int User
+      type SegmentS "Users" = HashMap Int User

 You can then write queries and updates that specifically operate on that segment, using the `HasSegment` class, eg